phoebeast/phoebeast.github.io/_recipes/lu-rou-fan2.md

   - 1 tsp ground cinnamon (or 1 cinnamon stick)
   - 4 hard boiled eggs

+instructions-subheaders:
+- subheader: Preparation
   instructions:
-- Combine the beef and marinade ingredients in a bowl.
-Mix until the beef is fully coated.
-Set aside for it to marinade for 15 minutes
-- Cut the bitter melon length-wise and scoop out the seeds with the "white sponge" attached to it.
-Slice the bitter melon into half-moon shape so it will cook evenly and won't fall apart.
-Sprinkle salt over it and toss with your hand until it is coated well.
-Let it sit for 10 minutes.
-Rinse off the salt.
-Blanch the bitter melon in boiling water for 1 minute.
-Drain out the hot water and rinse it under cold tap water to stop the cooking.
-Drain and place the bitter melon into a bowl
-- Pour peanut oil in a saucepan and heat over medium heat until hot.
-Add the garlic and black bean sauce, then stir for 30 seconds to release the fragrance.
-Lower the heat if the black bean sauce starts to burn
-- Add the bitter melon and sugar.
-Stir and cook for another minute.
-Transfer everything to a big bowl and set side
-- Add more oil into the saucepan along with the ginger.
-Cook and stir for 30 seconds
-- Turn to medium-high heat and add the marinated steak.
-Let it cook undisturbed for 1 minute or until the bottom is browned.
-Flip the meat and cook until the other side is browned.
-It is okay if the inside of the beef is still slightly pink
-- Pour in the wine, add the sauce and stir, until it slightly thickens
+  - Add the dried shiitake mushrooms into a bowl and pour 1 cup of boiling water.
+Rehydrate for at least 20 minutes or until the mushrooms turn tender throughout.
+Once rehydrated, remove the shiitakes from their soaking liquid and squeeze out extra water.
+Slice them into 1cm strips and reserve the soaking liquid
+  - Cut the pork belly into thin slices about 1/2cm thick.
+Transfer the pork belly into a medium-sized bowl.
+Add the Shaoxing wine and dark soy sauce.
+Mix well.
+Let marinate for 20-30 minutes
+  - Hard boil 4 eggs and run the cooked eggs under cold water to stop the cooking.
+Peel the eggs
+- subheader: Braise the pork
+  instructions:
-- Add back the cooked bitter melon.
-Stir fry until the sauce reaches the desired consistency and everything is evenly coated
+  - In an oiled pan on medium heat, add the marinated pork belly.
+Stir fry until the meat is lightly browned
-- Transfer everything to a big bowl and serve over steamed rice
+  - Pour in the Shaoxing wine, soy sauce, dark soy sauce, sugar, star anise, cinnamon, crispy shallots and shiitake mushrooms.
+Stir fry for 30 seconds, until everything is mixed together and well coated
+  - Add the cup of mushroom soaking liquid (do not add the sediments) and 1 cup of water
+  - Bring the pan to a boil then reduce to low heat.
+Simmer until the meat is tender and the liquid is reduced to a thin sauce, for about an hour.
+In the last half-hour, add in the boiled eggs and intermittently turn them over
+  - Once the pork turns tender and the sauce has thickened, remove the pot from the heat.
+Serve over steamed rice with blanched buk choy

 notes:
 - Make sure to check throughout the braising process, as it can burn if you leave it for too long!